metamn/react/content/blog/updating-a-wordpress-theme-to-react-wp-graphql-and-create-react-wptheme/index.md

 ## create-react-wptheme

-`create-react-wptheme` replaces the Webpack dev server coming with `create-react-app` with a WordPress server.
-That makes you easily develop React themes like developing any other React application.
+`create-react-wptheme` replaces the Webpack dev server coming with `create-react-app` with a WordPress dev server.
+That makes developing React themes as easy as developing any other React applications.

-Deploying the theme is also a breeze: you just build it and upload it to WordPress.
+Deploying the theme is also made easy: you just build it and upload it to WordPress.
 That's all.

 The overall experience is very smooth.
 So smooth there is nothing to learn about.
-You can use the same commands to develop and deploy like you use with regular React apps.

 Big kudos to [@devloco](https://github.com/devloco), the unknown code artist.

 ## WPGraphQL